Dung24-6/Dung24-6/README.md

 _**Laughter is not at all a bad beginning for a friendship, and it is far the best ending for one.**_

 Oscar Wilde

+_**I do not believe in a fate that falls on men however they act; but I do believe in a fate that falls on them unless they act.**_

+G. K. Chesterton